SplaatSites/EDGELevelEditor/README.md

-# EDGELevelEditor
+# EDGE Level Editor
-A level editor for EDGE.
+A simple cross-platform Level Editor for the game EDGE written in C#.